Created on

 In the above, local authentication using local users on FortiGate has been utilized which simplifies the group matching.
 In the following sections, the two different remote authentication sources of EAP are explained and outlined.
 The configuration on the phase 1 setting of the Dialup server (FortiGate) is the same across.
 The only difference is how the group matching occurs.

-Using SAML with EAP which is supported by FortiClient 7.2.4/7.4.0 and FortiGate 7.2.4, the process is the same as Radius with the difference that the SAMLD daemon on the firewall needs to receive the proper group attribute from the IDP and process it to FNBAMD.
+Using SAML with EAP which is supported by FortiClient v7.2.4/v7.4.0 and FortiGate v7.2.4, the process is the same as Radius with the difference that the SAMLD daemon on the firewall needs to receive the proper group attribute from the IDP and process it to FNBAMD.

-The configuration for SAML and EAP is explained as in the bellow articles.
-However, if multiple group matching needs to be implemented, multiple user groups on the firewall needs to be matched with different group attributes with the IDP and authusrgrp configuration needs to be blank as discussed above.
+The configuration for SAML and EAP is explained in the below articles.
+However, if multiple group matching needs to be implemented, multiple user groups on the firewall need to be matched with different group attributes with the IDP and authusrgrp configuration needs to be blank as discussed above: SAML-based authentication for FortiClient remote access dialup IPsec VPN clients.

 Diagnostics: